This post may contain affiliate sales links. Please read my disclosure policy.

 What is my Workout Routine?

 I don’t necessarily have a routine because WHEN I’m working out is always changing, based on what my family is doing.
-Generally, I workout 5 times per week for at least 30 minutes, but probably average 45, using the Peloton App.
+Generally, I workout at least 4 times per week for at least 30 minutes, but probably average 45, using the Peloton App.
 I have owned a Peloton bike for over a year and LOVE it.
 But I think I love the strength classes even more.
 My body does really well on rest days and so every three weeks or so when my body just feels tired, I’ll rest more.

 What are Some High Protein Go-To’s?